bcoe/npm-tonic-app/README.md

-# top-npm-users-server
+# npm-tonic-app

-server-side component for the [npm-top-users addon](https://www.npmjs.com/package/npm-addon-npm-top-users).
+server-side component for the [npm-tonic-app](https://www.npmjs.com/package/npm-addon-tonic).

 ## what is this?